RedLeader962/Dockerized-SNOW/README.md

 - or pull the pre-builded docker image from DockerHub (TODO).

 ### Build the docker image from a Jetson device
-1. Add "default-runtime": "nvidia" to your `/etc/docker/daemon.json` configuration file
+1. Add "default-runtime": "nvidia" to your Jetson `/etc/docker/daemon.json` configuration file
     ```bash
     {
         "runtimes": {